rsr-at-mindtwin/wisdom/README.md

 [20] The extreme trolling that emerges online in forums (whether anonymous or not) is probably related to this.

 [21] Sure, some people are leading edge/early adopters/... but for most people, they only hear about things when they are approaching saturation - the odds are you are in the second-to-last or last generation of new adopters.
 This is why the rot seems to set in so quickly for things you adopt but takes so much longer for things you create - your view of the timeline is truncated: it didn't go bad overnight, it was already on the brink of going from ripening to rotting when you picked it.

+[22] the transformation from the rising tide of growth and success making life easy for everyone to the zero-sum no growth/decline situation brings with it brutal politics. for anyone to gain in that situation someone else needs to lose. infinite growth is impossible. this has many implications for the future of society - for a time people dying will offset it, but not forever. a lot of people who have known only good times of growth on all fronts - technology, agriculture, governance, economy, ... - will enter a new, harsh world that will last generations.